Play the Virtual Band

 In general, keep the guitar and bass root notes the same.
 You can certainly get more creative, but when in doubt, they’ll sync up much better if they’re following the same notes.

 A quick shortcut that consistently gives great results is to use guitar power chords (root and fifth notes only, neither major nor minor).
 This way, you can focus on creating something that sounds cool without worrying too much about what key you’re in.
 Virtual Guitarist Iron is great for playing around with power chords, particularly if you’re writing rock or metal.
 Once you get the root motion feeling good in the guitar and bass, then you’re free to start thinking about major, minor or any specific tone color you think would fit well.
-For a more complete guide on how to create chord progressions, check out this ujam article.
+Creating great chord progressions might be tricky at first but it’s not a mystery.

 If you feel you need an extra leg up when building chords, our friends at Mixed In Key have an excellent tool called Captain Plugins to do most of the heavy lifting.